Schley County boys and girls cross country teams begin 2020 seasons at Patriot Pride Invitational - Americus Times-Recorder

 Schley County boys and girls cross country teams begin 2020 seasons at Patriot Pride Invitational

-ROCHELLE, GA – With all of the upheaval that the Coronavirus pandemic has caused, there was concern as to whether high school fall sports in Georgia, including cross country, would be able to take place.
-However, the Georgia High School Association (GHSA) deemed that it was ok for high school cross country teams, including the Schley County Wildcats (SCHS), to compete in the fall of 2020.
-The Wildcats and Lady Wildcats did just that by competing in the Patriot Pride Invitational on Saturday morning, August 22, at Wilcox County High School.
+ROCHELLE, GA – With all of the upheaval that the Coronavirus pandemic has caused, there was concern as to whether or not high school fall sports in Georgia, including cross country, would be able to take place.
+However, the Georgia High School Association (GHSA) deemed that it was ok for high school cross country teams, including Schley County (SCHS), to compete in the fall of 2020.
+The Wildcats and Lady Wildcats did just that by competing in the Patriot Pride Invitational to open their seasons on Saturday morning, August 22, at Wilcox County High School in Rochelle, GA.

 Even though the COVID-19 pandemic caused training regiments to be unusual during the summer months, SCHS Head Coach Gabe Theiss was pleased overall with the performances of both the boys and girls’ squads in this opening meet.